-Except for the trivial incorporation of effect subtyping, the addition of applicative functors did not change the declarative subtyping and matching rules.
-However, it does necessitate fundamental changes to their algorithmic implementation.
+However, the presence of applicative functors does necessitate fundamental changes to their algorithmic implementation.
 In particular, type lookup now has to look into pure functor signatures in order to find suitable types for matching, and the contravariance of functor parameters results in a significantly more complex definition of the lookup function.
+That also makes the surrounding definitions and proofs more involved than what we have seen so far.
+(The end of this section has a few remarks concerning this complexity.)

-Validity and rootedness First, we observe that our previous definition of signature validity and, specifically, rootedness (cf. Figure 17) is no longer appropriate-it is violated by the new rules for pure functors (S-FUNCT-P and M-FUNCT-P), where we lift an existential quantifier over a universal one, and thus separate the existential quantifier from the structure that roots its variables.
-We must also take account of abstract value paths.
+Validity and rootedness First, we observe that our previous definition of signature validity and, specifically, rootedness (cf. Figure 18) is no longer appropriate-it is violated by the new rules for pure functors (S-FUNCT-P and M-FUNCT-P), where we lift an existential quantifier over a universal one, and thus separate the existential quantifier from the structure that roots its variables.
+To deal with the additional extensions from Section 8, we must also account for abstract value paths-however, they are treated like any other abstract type variable, so do not affect the definitions and proofs much.
+(That is, the essential metatheoretical complexity encountered in this section already comes up for the simpler system from Section 7 alone.)